Dental Implants – Minot, ND

 - Is dedicated to maintaining good oral hygiene after getting implants.

 If you don’t meet these criteria at first, there’s no need to worry.
 With the right preparatory procedures, you can often become eligible.
 For instance, if you’ve lost bone density in your jaw, then a bone grafting procedure can create a strong, healthy foundation for your new teeth to thrive.

 After we’ve concluded that you’re ready to move forward with the dental implant process, we can plan out your treatment according to the size of the gaps you need to fill.

 Missing One Tooth

-Restoring a single tooth requires just one single titanium post placed directly into the jawbone.
-From there, the soft tissue and surrounding bone will bond, creating a solid foundation for a restoration to be placed on top.
-The crown used to cover your implant will be made from natural-looking porcelain and carefully shaded to match the rest of your teeth.
+Replacing a single missing tooth requires just one titanium post to be placed directly into the jawbone.
+From there, the soft tissue and surrounding bone can integrate, forming a sturdy foundation for a dental crown to be placed on top.
+This crown will be made from natural-looking porcelain and carefully shaded to match the rest of your teeth.

 Missing Multiple Teeth

 To replace multiple missing teeth in a row, a personalized dental bridge can be attached to a pair of implant posts, with each one being placed at an end of the gap.
 Not only is this option more cost-effective than placing an implant for each individual tooth, but it also can support itself without needing to wear down any of your remaining healthy teeth.
 If, on the other hand, you’re missing several teeth that aren’t consecutive, we may be able to place a partial denture onto a small number of specifically positioned implants along your jaw.

 Missing All Teeth